MikeFreyberger/MikeFreyberger.github.io/speaking.md

 [Event Link](https://petsymposium.org/2018/index.php)

-In this talk I present the work I did as part of my senior thesis, which was published in the 2018 journal of Privacy Enchancing Technologies Symposium (PETS).
+In this talk I present the work I did as part of my senior thesis, which was published in the 2018 journal of Privacy Enhancing Technologies Symposium (PETS).
 My research focused on the system requirements for developing a mechanism for secure input and output within Internet browsers.
 My main contribution was a successful attack against [ShadowCrypt](http://devd.me/papers/shadowcrypt-ccs14.pdf), a technology trying to provide secure I/O in browsers via a browser extension.